upbound/docs/content/all-spaces/spaces/backup-and-restore.md

 ### Define a schedule

 The `spec.schedule` field is a [Cron-formatted](https://en.wikipedia.org/wiki/Cron) string.
-Here are some common examples:
+Some common examples are below:

 {{< table >}}
 | Entry | Description |